Synchronization in cilia carpets: multiple metachronal waves are stable, but one wave dominates

-\paragraph{Global stability: one wave dominates.} Although many periodic solutions with different wave vectors $\k$ are simultaneously stable to small perturbations, we find that trajectories with uniformly sampled random initial conditions will predominantly converge to just one wave mode.
-The fraction of trajectories converging to $\FP_\k$, equals the volume fraction of the basin-of-attraction of $\FP_\k$, which yields $86\%$ for the dominant wave mode $\k_\mathrm{I}$, see Fig.~\ref{figure2}(c).
+\paragraph{Global stability: one wave dominates.} Although many metachronal wave solutions with different wave vectors $\k$ are simultaneously stable to small perturbations, we find that trajectories with uniformly sampled random initial conditions will predominantly converge to just one wave solution.
+The fraction of trajectories converging to $\FP_\k$, equals the volume fraction of the basin-of-attraction of $\FP_\k$, which yields $86\%$ for the dominant wave solution with wave vector $\k_\mathrm{I}$, see Fig.~\ref{figure3}(a).

+\paragraph{Slice-visualization of basins-of-attraction.} To visualize basins-of-attractions of metachronal wave solutions, we additionally considered a specific set of initial conditions of the form $\varphi_j = - \vec{m} \cdot \x_j$ with ``off-lattice'' wave vectors $\vec{m}$; these initial conditions correspond to a two-dimensional slice through the $N$-dimensional phase space, see Fig.~\ref{figure3}(b).
+As expected, the majority of initial conditions converged to the dominant wave mode $\k_\mathrm{I}$, while initial conditions $\vec{m}\approx\k$ in a small neighborhood of other stable modes $\k$ converged to the respective $\FP_\k$.
+A magnification shows that the boundaries between basins-of-attraction are rough (and possibly fractal).
+Finally, a small number of initial conditions did not converge to any $\FP_\k$ within the simulation time [gray squares in Fig.~\ref{figure3}(b)], but presumably converged to more exotic states, e.g., chimeras states consisting of multiple ordered domains~\cite{Panaggio2015}, see SM text for examples.

-\paragraph{Relaxation time.} If we increase system size, stability patterns remain similar, yet perturbation modes with longer wavelengths and longer relaxation times appear.
-The relaxation time $\tau$ of the slowest-decaying perturbation increases with system length $L=\max(L_x,L_y)$ of the $L_x \times L_y$-simulation domain approximately as
+\paragraph{Diverging relaxation time.} We investigated cilia carpets of different size, and consistently found that the local stability patterns of metachronal waves remain similar to Fig.~\ref{figure2}(b), see SM text.
+Similarly, we observe a single dominant wave solution for all system sizes tested, with corresponding wave vectors close to $k_\mathrm{I}$ throughout.
+Nonetheless, in larger systems, perturbation modes with longer wavelengths and longer relaxation times appear.
+The relaxation time $\tau_\mathrm{relax} = \max_i \tau_i$ of the slowest-decaying perturbation mode for the respective dominant wave solution increases with system length $L=\max(L_x,L_y)$ of the $L_x \times L_y$-simulation domain approximately as